Youngman: Saab

-On 28 October 2011 it was reported that Youngman and the Chinese automotive retailer Pang Da Automobile Trade Co had agreed a joint 100-million euro (US$140 million) takeover of the Swedish carmaker Saab Automobile and its United Kingdom dealer network unit from Swedish Automobile, with Youngman and Pang Da taking 60 and 40 percent stakes respectively.
+On 28 October 2011, it was reported that Youngman and the Chinese automotive retailer Pang Da Automobile Trade Co had agreed a joint 100-million euro (US$140 million) takeover of the Swedish carmaker Saab Automobile and its United Kingdom dealer network unit from Swedish Automobile, with Youngman and Pang Da taking 60 and 40 percent stakes respectively.

 Both Chinese companies pledged to invest 610 million euros ($844 million), prompting a court to extend the manufacturer's protection against creditors.

-In December 2011 General Motors (GM) blocked the Chinese buy out, since GM has technology licenses in SAAB.
+In December 2011, General Motors (GM) blocked the Chinese buy out, since GM has technology licenses in SAAB.

 Saab's restructuring process was granted, and the plan was that in 2014 the company would have had a positive equity.
 The restructuring process would have removed 500 employees from Saab, saving about €100,000.00, according to the restructuring plan.
 General Motors rejected the deal with Youngman and Pang Da on 7 November 2011, although unsuccessful discussion to convince GM continued for a month.
 On 19 December 2011, chairman Victor Muller was forced to file Saab Automobile for bankruptcy following the failed buyout by a Chinese consortium, which was blocked by former parent GM to prevent technology transfer.

-On 6 March 2012 an Indian news paper reported that at least two companies have placed bids for complete SAAB Automobile buy out.
+On 6 March 2012, The Times of India reported that at least two companies have placed bids for complete SAAB Automobile buy out.
 These are India's Mahindra and Mahindra and China's Youngman.
 It is reported that these bids are in the range $300 million to $400 million.

-On 13 June 2012 it was announced that the National Electric Vehicle Sweden had bought Saab Automobile's bankruptcy estate.
+On 13 June 2012, it was announced that the National Electric Vehicle Sweden had bought Saab Automobile's bankruptcy estate.